-USDA Plant Hardiness Zones, Sun and Soil Requirements
+USDA Plant Hardiness Zones, Sun and Soil Needs

-You can grow these vines in USDA plant hardiness zones 4-9.
+You can grow these vines in USDA plant hardiness zones 4 to 9.

-Other homeowners grow these plants in hanging baskets, letting them cascade over the sides.
-Indeed, considering their invasive quality (see below), the latter is a very sensible way in which to grow the vines for their beauty without having to worry that they will spread out of control.
+Some homeowners grow these plants in hanging baskets, letting them cascade over the sides.
+Indeed, considering their invasive quality, the latter is a very sensible way in which to grow the vines for their beauty without having to worry that they will spread out of control.

 English Ivy Plants in History, Culture